This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver did not find a reason for your symptoms today.
-You may need to follow up with your primary healthcare provider (PHP) or a specialist.
+Your healthcare provider did not find a reason for your symptoms today.
+You may need to follow up with your healthcare provider or a specialist.
 He will work with you to try to find the cause of your symptoms.
 He may also run tests to find out more about your overall health.

-Follow up with your PHP or a specialist as directed:
+Follow up with your healthcare provider or a specialist as directed:

-Tell your PHP about your symptoms.
+Tell your healthcare provider about your symptoms.
 You may be given a complete physical exam and health checkup.
 Write down your questions so you remember to ask them during your visits.

 Maintain a healthy lifestyle:

 Healthy foods and regular physical activity can improve your health.
 They also decrease your risk of heart disease, high blood pressure, and diabetes.

 - Get 30 minutes of activity every day most days of the week.
 Ask your healthcare provider which activities are best for you.
 You can do 30 minutes at once or spread your activity throughout the day to get the recommended amount.

 - Eat a variety of healthy foods.
 Healthy foods include whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Eat fruits and vegetables every day, especially those that are green, orange, and red.